On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds with mod cohomology generated by degree-one part

-\begin{lem} Let $W$ be an equivariantly formal $2$-torus manifold and $H^*(W;\Z_2)$ is generated by its degree-one part.
-Then all non-empty multiple intersections of the characteristic submanifolds are equivariantly formal $2$-torus manifolds whose mod $2$ cohomology are generated by their degree-one part as well. \end{lem} \begin{proof} We use the notations defined in Section~\ref{Subsec:mod2-GKM} below.
-Let $F_1,\cdots, F_m$ be all the facets of $Q$ and $\dim(W)=n$, $G=\Z^n_2$.
+\begin{lem} Let $W$ be an equivariantly formal $2$-torus manifold whose cohomology ring $H^*(W;\Z_2)$ is generated by its degree-one part.
+Then all non-empty multiple intersections of the characteristic submanifolds of $W$ are equivariantly formal $2$-torus manifolds whose mod $2$ cohomology rings are generated by their degree-one part as well. \end{lem} \begin{proof} Let $F_1,\cdots, F_m$ be all the facets of $Q$ and $G=\Z^n_2$ where $n=\dim(W)$.
+In the following, we use the notations defined in Section~\ref{Subsec:mod2-GKM}.
 First of all, since the characteristic submanifold $W_i$ is a connected component of the fixed point set $X^{G_i}$, Lemma~\ref{Lem:Surj-Cohom} implies that the restriction $H^*(W;\Z_2)\rightarrow H^*(W_i;\Z_2)$ is surjective.
-Moreover since the $G$-action on $W$ and $W_i$ are both equivariantly formal (by Lemma~\ref{Lem:Induced-Formality}), we have (by Lemma~\ref{thm:standard}\,(ii))
+So the $G$-action on $W_i$ is equivariantly formal (by Proposition~\ref{Prop:Facial-2-torus}).
+Then we have